 It is still important to make sure that your personal credit is in good shape.
-With young businesses that do not have a lot of credit history lenders may check the owner’s personal credit as well as the business credit when applying for a loan.
+With young businesses that do not have a lot of credit history, lenders may check the owner’s personal credit as well as the business credit when applying for a loan.
 Therefore, the health of both personal and business credit are important to maintain.

-If a business has a credit score that has been damaged there are steps you can take to repair the score.
+If a business has a credit score that has been damaged, there are steps you can take to repair the score.
 One of the main reasons business credit is low is due to late or missed payments.
 Making payments on time will not only stop your credit score from decreasing, it will begin to improve your credit score.
 Early payments will give you an even better credit score than if you just make payments on time.
 If you have a past due account, you may be able to rectify this if the creditor or lender is willing to negotiate.
-Some lenders may remove all negative marks from your account if you make a certain amount of payments on-time.
-This all depends on the negotiation and mercy of the lender because they have no obligation.
-Having more than one account is a good idea to build credit as long as you are careful not to overextend your resources creating undue liability for your company.
+Some lenders may remove all negative marks from your account if you make a certain amount of payments on time.
+This all depends on the negotiation and mercy of the lender since they have no obligation.
+Having more than one account is a good idea to build credit as long as you are careful not to overextend your resources, creating undue liability for your company.

 Cash Flow and What it Means for Your Funding Opportunity